McGillX/mcgillx-how-to/docs/mdfiles/creating_course_discussion_threads.md

 ![image](../../images/StaffThreads2.png)

 ### On the Course Page:

-1. Create a “New Post” [STAFF]:...
+Here you will create a create a thread on the discussion forum.

-2. Click the upper navbar “Discussion” tab
+1. Click the upper navbar “Discussion” tab
+2. Create a “New Post” [STAFF]:...
 3. Find the post you just created
 4. Pin the post to the top of the discussion
 5. Open the post
-6. Right click the post and copy the link address
+6. Right click the post and copy the URL for the discussion thread

 ![image](../../images/StaffThreads3Small.png)